MH123TN/Python-Raspberry-Pi-Digital-Weather-Rock-with-Wepbage/README.md

 #### Negatives:

-*web page must be up for version to run (resolving this is outside the scope of this coarse) *Raspberry Pi security doesn't allow webservice outside of the raspberry pi itself - narly..
+*web page must be up for version to run (resolving this is outside the scope of this vesion) *Raspberry Pi security doesn't allow webservice outside of the raspberry pi itself - narly..

 #### File Structure